MicrosoftDocs/Viva/Viva/insights/org-team-insights/leader-reports.md

 | Long meetings | Meeting occurrences that are scheduled for more than one hour.
 Does not include hour-long meetings.
 Long meetings can be useful for covering many topics or having a deep discussion on a single topic, but organizers should be aware that beyond an hour, tired attention spans can reduce the value of the meeting.  |
 | Recurring meetings | Meetings that are part of a series.|

 Optionally, some insights display the amount of time spent in meetings as a currency value.
-This can be useful for leaders who are thinking about their organization’s time as an investment.
+This can be useful for you when evaluating your organization’s time as an investment.
 The conversion to currency doesn't use any individual or group’s pay information.
-Users can adjust the conversion rate and units, or choose to see these values as hours, in their Insights settings.
+You can adjust the conversion rate and units, or choose to see these values as hours, in Insights settings.

 ### Hybrid workplace